bluebanquise/bluebanquise/roles/addons/diskless/readme.rst

 Choose a standard image, and give a size.

-Notes:
+Proposal:

-* The size recommended for the Standard or Custom is 5G
+* The size recommended for the Standard or Custom profile is 5G.
 * The size of the final image booted and loaded in RAM is approximately :
   - 1.2GB for Standard image
   - 250MB for Small image